-- SELLSHORT is an enter short instruction (shortsell financial instruments) - EXITSHORT is an instruction to exit a short position (buy back shorted financial instruments)
+- SELLSHORT is an instruction to enter a short position (short sell financial instruments) - EXITSHORT is an instruction to exit a short position (buy back shorted financial instruments)

-These 2 instructions work similarly to "BUY" and "SELL".
+These two instructions work similarly to "BUY" and "SELL".
 The instruction EXITSHORT has no effect if there is no short position open.

 It is not possible to take a long and short position at the same time on the same security.
-In practice, this means it is also possible to close a long position with a SELLSHORT command or close a short position with BUY command.
+In practice, this means it is also possible to close a long position with the SELLSHORT command or close a short position with the BUY command.

 Note: In automatic trading, remember to check that the maximum position size you set when starting the trading system is not smaller than the position size your trading system will try to open (or strengthen).
-Otherwise, the order will not be transmitted and therefore will not be executed,
+Otherwise, the order will not be transmitted and therefore will not be executed.